ScottLogic/blog/_posts/2025-09-05-leveraging-copilot-for-refactoring.md

 # Solution

-This is where github co-pilot comes in very handy.
+This is where GitHub Copilot comes in very handy.
 After creating various methods and properties in page objects the rest of the work is often mundane copying and pasting in our seventeen e2e files.
-By utilising co-pilot within an IDE such as VsCode, testers can drastically reduce the time taken to complete heavy refactory tasks.
-You may be wondering, what's so special about co-pilot when I can achieve the same result with an online chatbot such as Claude or ChatGPT?
-The difference is that co-pilot will now be integrated with your codebase, giving it a very high level of project context.
+By utilising Copilot within an IDE such as VsCode, testers can drastically reduce the time taken to complete heavy refactory tasks.
+You may be wondering, what's so special about Copilot when I can achieve the same result with an online chatbot such as Claude or ChatGPT?
+The difference is that Copilot will now be integrated with your codebase, giving it a very high level of project context.
 Online chatbots often come short as they may not provide you with what you need unless you have also pasted other related files or snippets.
 This now saves a lot of time allowing you to reach solutions much faster.

 ## File context